archtechfl/jubilant-computing-machine/README.md

 ### Instructions

-1. Make sure you have python installed (this demo uses a simple HTTP server)
+1. Make sure you have Python installed (this demo uses the SimpleHTTPServer)

 https://www.python.org

+As an alternative, any simple HTTP server that can serve up the contents of the respository will work

 2. Download the repository